|

 appointed .
 New fishing technologies made the Câo de Agua's work

 unnecessary.
 And few of these dogs survived the change.
+This breed makes its first public

 appearance at the Lisbon International Dog Show in 1934 under